 For Current Students

 You can learn a lot by talking to someone about their experiences, no matter where you are in your career development process.
-An informational interview is a purposeful conversation with a professional in a field of interest.
+A career conversation is a purposeful conversation with a professional in a field of interest.
 It is an effective way to research careers, gain insight into specific industries, and gather advice from individuals already in the working world.
-The purpose of an informational interview is not to find job openings, although sometimes it may lead to additional opportunities or network connections.
+The purpose of a career conversation is not to find job openings, although sometimes it may lead to additional opportunities or network connections.

 This program will connect you with Furman alumni and friends of Furman from the community.
 They understand the value of a Furman education and are uniquely positioned to help you understand and articulate that value.

-Request a connection with a professional for an informational interview.
+Request a connection with a professional for a career conversation

 Undergraduate Research